Jayaninadeera99/Cellular-Automated-External-Defibrillator/README.md

 - 🔊 Real-time audio guidance
 - 🛡️ Built-in safety and diagnostics

-## ⚠️ Disclaimer

-This is a research/educational project.
-It is **not certified for clinical or commercial use** as a medical device.
-Do not use on humans without proper regulatory approval and safety certification.

 ## 📄 License
 Add your chosen license here (e.g., MIT, GPL-3.0).